daszkiewiczk/credit-agricole/README.md

-4. Loan calculator frontend application is available at `localhost`
+4. Loan calculator frontend application is available at `localhost`.
+You might have to allow pop-ups for the pdf file to open in new tab.

 # Lifecycle